Citi Benefits Handbook

 Component Plans' Responsibilities

 Each Component Plan is required by law to maintain the privacy of your PHI.
-The HIPAA Privacy Rule defines "PHI" to include any individually identifiable health information (1) that is created or received by a health care provider, health plan, employer, insurance company, or health care clearinghouse; (2) that relates to the past, present, or future physical or mental health or condition of such individual; the provision of health care to such individual; or payment for such provision of health care; and (3) that is in the possession or control of an entity covered by the HIPAA Privacy Rule (called "covered entities"), including a group health plan.
-The Component Plans were required to limit the use, disclosure, or request for PHI to the extent practicable to either limited data sets or, if needed, the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.
+The HIPAA Privacy Rule defines "PHI" to include any individually identifiable health information (1) that is created or received by a health care provider, health plan, employer, insurance company or health care clearinghouse; (2) that relates to the past, present or future physical or mental health or condition of such individual; the provision of health care to such individual; or payment for such provision of health care; and (3) that is in the possession or control of an entity covered by the HIPAA Privacy Rule (called "covered entities"), including a group health plan.
+The Component Plans were required to limit the use of, disclosure of or request for PHI to the extent practical to either limited data sets or, if needed, the minimum necessary to accomplish the intended purpose of the use, disclosure or request.

 Component Plans are obligated to provide to you a copy of this notice setting forth their legal duties and privacy practices regarding your PHI.
 Component Plans must abide by the terms of this notice.
 If any of the Component Plans use or disclose PHI for underwriting purposes, the Component Plan will not use or disclose PHI that is your genetic information for such purposes.

 The following describes when any Component Plan is permitted or required to use or disclose your PHI.
 This list is mandated by the HIPAA Privacy Rule.

 Each Component Plan has the right to use and disclose your PHI for all activities included within the definitions of "payment" and "health care operations" as defined in the HIPAA Privacy Rule, as amended by ARRA.